nabichandani/CourseSiteGenerator/README.md

 holding all of the information that the user provided to the app, the neccessary javascript files, the html/css files, and the images that will be used.
 These files are the finished product of the application.

+*Note: The JSON files used to save and load the data is different from whats getting exported.
+The saving and loading JSON is 1
+JSON file that holds all of the information, while the export JSONs are 5 JSON files, each of which hold different information that will later be used in the website.

 For more information, check the SRS and SDD.